wessenstam/ts2019/buckets/buckets.rst

 Lets install **iam_util** and **mc** so we can manage users and access policies.

-Login to the VM vis ssh or Console session, and run the following commands:
+Login to the VM via ssh or Console session, and run the following commands:

 - **Username** - root
 - **password** - nutanix/4u